cloudmesh/classes/_sources/i524/technologies.rst.txt

    supports wide range of services including WSDL-style and RESTful Web Services, BioMart, SoapLab, R, and Excel.
 Taverna also support mechanism to monitor the running workflows using its web browser interface.
-In his :cite:`taverna-paper` paper, Daniele Turi presented the formal syntax and operational semantics of Taverna.
+In the :cite:`taverna-paper` paper, the formal syntax and operational semantics of Taverna is explained.

 8. Triana
 9. Trident